Jeunesses Musicales International: Career

 Marcel Cuvelier had many important functions in his lifetime.
 In 1927, he founded the Philharmonic Society of Brussels, of which he remained director until his death.

-Of course, he was the founder of Youth and Music France in 1940 and of Jeunesses Musicales International, together with René Nicoly, in 1945.
-He, later on, became the Secretary-general of the society.
+He was the founder of Youth and Music France in 1940 and of Jeunesses Musicales International, together with René Nicoly, in 1945.
+Later on, he became the Secretary-general of the Society.

 Other notable distinctions of Marcel Cuvelier were his becoming Director of the International Music Competition Queen Elisabeth of Belgium from its conception in 1953 and his naming as Secretary-general of the International Music Council of Unesco in Paris.

 Death

 During the thirteenth world conference, in 1958, Marcel Cuvelier was recovering from a heart attack he had had in the spring of the same year.
-The unfortunate incident happened in Tashkent (URSS) when he was accompanying Queen Elisabeth at the Tsjaikovski Competition.
+The unfortunate incident happened in Tashkent (URSS) when he was accompanying Queen Elisabeth at the Tchaikovsky Competition.
 Although doctors advised him to take complete rest, Cuvelier continued to work with ardour and passion.
 He was found dead on Septembre 1959, in his hotel room in Venice, where he was attending a meeting of the International Music Council.

 René Nicoly

 Early years

-René Eugène Joseph Nicoly was born on September 22, 1907, in Avon, Seine-et-Marne.
+René Eugène Joseph Nicoly was born on 22 September 1907, in Avon, Seine-et-Marne.
 His origins were humble, as his father was a manservant and his mother, Marguerite, a chambermaid.

 Nevertheless, René Nicoly's path to a musical career started early, as his parents were employed by a famous Parisian music publisher, Jacques Durand.
 In his house, Durand taught Nicoly to play the clarinet.
 Although at that time it was unusual for the classes to mix, the two would play together at clarinet and piano.
 After having served in the military, René Nicoly was offered a place in Jacques Durand's publishing house as head of the orchestral musical department.

 Musical concerts and courses

-René Nicoly organized concerts and musical courses to introduce all people, never mind their social status, to the beauty of music.
+René Nicoly organized concerts and musical courses to introduce all people, of any social status, to the beauty of music.
 His initiative spread to Parisian high-schools and attracted many musicians and speakers: "From the very beginning, René Nicoly's idea had been that of a music awakening – introducing young people from all walks of life, including the least fortunate in society, to music by offering them programmes of a very high artistic standard in order to create a new generation of music-lovers."